fdeblasio/pokeemerald-expansion/notes.md

 - Remove unused code
     - Vanilla code
 - Organize changes better
-- POSTGAME_LEVEL is set in wild_encounter but is still used for Trick House 8, SS Tidal trainers, and Gym rematches (trainers.h), mass outbreaks (tv.c), Jirachi, Johto starters, postgame legendaries, and Bonsly (scripts.inc)
-    - They all probably use species.h but a level number feels out of place there
 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon